 Common Cleansing Mistakes to Avoid When You Have Eczema

-Even with the best intentions, certain habits can unintentionally worsen eczema.
+Even with good intentions, certain habits can unintentionally worsen eczema.

-- Over-Exfoliating: While exfoliation helps remove dead skin cells, excessive or harsh exfoliation can create micro-tears and lead to more irritation, triggering eczema.
+- Over-Exfoliating: While exfoliation removes dead skin cells, excessive or harsh exfoliation can create micro-tears and lead to more irritation, triggering eczema.

-- Using Hot Water: As mentioned, hot water strips the skin’s protective oils, making eczema worse.
+- Using Hot Water: Hot water strips the skin’s protective oils, exacerbating eczema.

 - Rubbing Skin Dry: Aggressive towel drying can irritate and inflame sensitive skin.
 Always pat gently.